GPTGenius/chatgpt-vercel/README.md

 ### Conversation
 Click the icon at the top left to add a conversation, which has two types:
 - Text conversation:
+  - The model is switchable, [supported models](https://platform.openai.com/docs/models/model-endpoint-compatibility)
   - By default, it is a continuous conversation, and each sending will carry the full context.
   - Supports adding preset prompts, type `/` or click the button at the bottom left to add.
   - Supports model configuration, click the settings icon at the top right to configure.
 - Image generation conversation:
+  - The model is fixed and based on the OpenAI DALL·E model
   - Does not support continuous conversation, and each sending will not carry the context.
   - Directly input the image effect you want, for example: `a cat`.
   - The valid access time of the image link is `2` hours.
 Please save it in time if necessary.